talder/xyOps-MSSQL-Query/README.md

 ### Encryption

-Enable the `useencryption` checkbox to force encrypted connections.
+Enable the `Use Encryption` checkbox to force encrypted connections.
 This is recommended when connecting over untrusted networks.

-**Note**: Your SQL Server must be configured to support encryption, or you must enable `trustcert` to bypass certificate validation.
+**Note**: Your SQL Server must be configured to support encryption, or you must enable `Trust Certificate` to bypass certificate validation.

 ### Certificate Validation

-The `trustcert` checkbox allows you to bypass SSL/TLS certificate validation.
+The `Trust Certificate` checkbox allows you to bypass SSL/TLS certificate validation.
 Use this when:

 - Connecting to servers with self-signed certificates
 - Working in development/testing environments
 - Dealing with certificate name mismatches

-**Security Warning**: Only use `trustcert` in trusted environments.
+**Security Warning**: Only use `Trust Certificate` in trusted environments.
 In production, properly configure SSL certificates on your SQL Server.

 ## Debug Mode

-Enable the `debug` checkbox to see detailed execution information including:
+Enable the `Enable debug mode` checkbox to see detailed execution information including:

 - Input parameter values
 - Connection settings